jack4hughes/embedded_clock_project/readme.md

 - [x] Refactor main to remove Mac/Unix-specific calls in main.

-- [ ] Change name of Page struct to something more descriptive (ClockMode maybe?) – also need to do this for functions.
+- [x] Change name of Page struct to something more descriptive (ClockMode maybe?) – also need to do this for functions.

 - [ ] Refactor so that get_current_time returns a raw time processed within time.h. - Need to decide when the time string will be handled at this point.

+- [ ] Refactor to create flush_screen() function instead of doing this in main.

+- [ ] Rename page files to clock_mode files.

 - [ ] Design functions for timer function.
   - [ ] Design logic for timer.